light-XS/digital_assistant/README.md

 firstly say (light)

-to ask about o'clock say (what time is it) to ask about date say (give me the date) to open facebook say (facebook) to open youtube say (youtube) to open google say (google):
+to ask about o'clock say (what time is it)\n to ask about date say (give me the date)/n to open facebook say (facebook) to open youtube say (youtube) to open google say (google):